-Planning permission will be granted for tourism, visitor and cultural development proposals within the city where:

-- 1. The development is of a use, form and scale which does not harm the quality of the natural or built environment and; - 2.
+- A. Planning permission will be granted for tourism, visitor and cultural development proposals within the city where: - 1.
+The development is of a use, form and scale which does not harm the quality of the natural, built or historic environment; and - 2.
 It benefits local communities; or - 3.
-It strengthens the overall tourism offer.

-Culture and tourism development should be located first within town centres, then on the edge of town centres, and then at other accessible out of centre locations.

-For rural tourism see policy ER9.
+It strengthens the overall tourism offer. - B. Culture and tourism development should be located first within town centres, then on the edge of town centres, and then at other accessible out of centre locations. - C. For rural tourism see policy ER8.